gcallah/MiscWriting/VoiceOfCommunity/voices.md

 sheerly for the delight the image offers.
 And of course, a scientific engagement with the falls will search for, e.g., laws of turbulence, regardless of whether we can practically use them or if we find them delightful.

-Furthermore, where Oakeshott had initially described the several modes as so isolated that it appeared that they might as well just ignore each other, after several decades of reflection, he has decided that the best image for understanding the relationship of the modes is that of a conversation.
+Furthermore, Oakeshott, after several decades of reflection, has decided that the best image for understanding the relationship of the modes is that of a conversation.
 And what is this conversation like?

 "the participants are not engaged in an inquiry or a debate; there is no 'truth' to be discovered, no